In this article:

 The draw of coffee shops and their inherent rise in the specialty eatery industry has been fuelled by a blend of relaxed atmosphere, consumer taste, and location.

-Excellent service coupled with an array of caffeine-induced specialty coffees such as lattes, cappuccinos, and espressos has made these cafes a mainstay of many people's morning routine.
+Excellent service coupled with an array of caffeine-induced specialty coffees, such as lattes, cappuccinos, and espressos, has made these cafes a mainstay of many people's morning routines.

 Marketing, upselling, and keeping relevant to almost daily changes in customer tastes reveal a bitter struggle for survival and growth.